BMW Z8: Bertone Birusa

-Unveiled at the 2003 Geneva Motor Show, the Birusa is a futuristically styled concept car conceived and developed by Bertone.
-Based on the Z8, it shares the 4.9 L V8 engine from the donor car generating 400 PS mated to a 6-speed manual transmission and has carbon fibre gull-wing doors.
-It also has a variety of innovative technological features including a sunroof that filters UV light, multilingual voice control and a night vision system.
+Unveiled at the 2003 Geneva Motor Show, the Birusa is a concept car conceived and developed by Bertone.
+Based on the Z8, it shares the 4.9 L V8 engine from the donor car, generating 400 PS, as well as the 6-speed manual transmission.
+It also has carbon fibre gull-wing doors and a variety of innovative technological features, including a sunroof that filters UV light, multilingual voice control and a night vision system.

 Production

 The Z8's spaceframe was produced in the Dingolfing Plant and the car was hand-finished in Munich.
 A total of 5,703 Z8s were built: 3,160 for the world market and 2,543 for the North American market.